everx-labs/ton-dev-cli/README.md

 - `-n`, `--networks [names]` applies the command to specified network(s) (use comma to separate)
 - `-m`, `--compilers applies` the command to the compiler kit container

-## Getting environment information

-- `tondev` with the following options:
-- `tondev -a` - available versions of the compiler kit and node Docker containers
-- `tondev -V` - version of tondev itself
-- `tondev info`

 ## Building local nodes network